-The Texas Rangers (67-49) and New York Yankees (70-47) will close out their four-game American League series on Thursday afternoon at Yankee Stadium, with the first pitch scheduled for 1:05 ET
+The Texas Rangers (67-46) and New York Yankees (67-47) will open up an important American League series on Monday night at Yankee Stadium, with the first pitch scheduled for 7:05 ET on ESPN2

 Texas Rangers at New York Yankees

-Sports bettors will likely back the Yankees due to their 5-0 mark as a favorite of -110 to -150, while the Rangers are 1-6 in their last seven games as a road underdog.
+Sports bettors will likely back the Yankees due to their 35-17 mark in series openers, while the Rangers are 4-10 as a road underdog.